 Secondary use within medical offices of doctor, nurse, and variety of therapist locations

-The medication functionality has been designed with the hope of a medical member of staff working in conjunction with the user to update the details of a users’ medication.
+The medication functionality has been designed with the hope that a medical member of staff will work in conjunction with the user to update the details of a users’ medication.
 In the same manner the exercise area could be updated in conjunction with a physiotherapist who may recommend new activities.

 The details of the personae for whom the interaction device has been designed appear in the Appendix as 6.2 Personae.